What is Shelter Medicine?

 What is the role of our program at the SPCA of Tompkins County?

 At the SPCA of Tompkins County, we work as the medical team, managing clinical cases of dogs, cats and small mammals coming through the SPCA.
 Everyone gets a physical exam, and any diagnostics or treatments as needed.
 As needed, animals are spayed/neutered (dogs, cats, rabbits), and dental cleaning/extractions are performed.
-Additional, we’ve performed special procedures such as limb or tail amputations, enucleations, wound repairs, mass removals and a handful of others.
+Additionally, we’ve performed special procedures such as limb or tail amputations, enucleations, wound repairs, mass removals and a handful of others.
 We work in creating and updating protocols for certain diseases or problems in the shelter, and continuously have fourth-year students rotating through the program.
 During the summers, we help with the SPCA Camp, leading elementary-aged students through physical exams and spay/neuter procedures and teaching them about pet health.
 As needed, we conduct forensic/legal physical exams and necropsies for cruelty and neglect cases managed by the Humane Investigators.

 Working with the SPCA of Tompkins County